While a foe is Monologuing

 - In Dallas, episode "The Family Ewing" (first of the "Dream Season"), Sue Ellen comes home the night Bobby Ewing, having been out all day with Dusty Farlow.
 Her chipper attitude was all J.R., who was openly (as much as a proud Texan man could) mourning the death of Bobby, could take.
 He circles her, berating her for not (never) being there, before driving her off.

-- "Dalek" had something like this, but with the Doctor circling the titular Dalek.
-A strange case as the Doctor could arguably be the villain in that episode.
+- "Dalek" had something like this, but with the Doctor and a Dalek.

-- Buffy has an example in the first episode of the seventh season when the Big Bad delivers a Breaking Speech to Spike while circling him... and while shifting forms between the Big Bad of each earlier season and, at the end, Buffy herself.
+- Buffy has an example in the first episode of the seventh season when Warren delivers a Break Them by Talking to Spike while circling him... and while shifting forms between the Big Bad of each earlier season and, at the end, Buffy herself.

 - A different use of circling than usual, but Dr Cox from Scrubs has a tendency to circle people during his rants.
-In one memorable scene he and J.D. actually take turns on who is playing what role.
+In one memorable scene, he and J.D. actually take turns on who's playing what role.

 - In Babylon 5, in the climatic three-way showdown between Vorlons, Shadows and the Army of Light each one of the former two pick a general of the Army and try to reason him/her into following them.
 Shadows do this with Delenn by having impersonations of her friends and even of herself circle around her while setting forth the Shadows' doctrines.
 Meanwhile, the Vorlon representative manifests as a woman frozen inside a block of ice, and Sheridan circles her while she argues the Vorlon point of view.

-- Done in Neverwinter Nights 2 both with The Dragon and the Big Bad.
-The verbal duel with the Dragon is important both for plot and gameplay reasons.
-(Basically it's a CMOA of the developers.)
+- Done in Neverwinter Nights 2 both with Garius and the King of Shadows.
+The verbal duel with Garius is important both for plot and gameplay reasons.

 - Used by a race of Scary Dogmatic Aliens in Homeworld.
 With a spaceship.
 Circling another spaceship.